 My research focuses on using routine primary care databases to answer important questions about health, health service use and health outcomes and also on health promotion in primary care, particularly through trials.

-Current Research Grants As Co-Investigator:
+Current Research Grants:

 2023-2027: HEAL-D (Healthy Eating & Active Lifestyles for Diabetes): a multicentre, pragmatic randomised controlled trial comparing effectiveness and cost-effectiveness of culturally tailored versus standard diabetes self-management programmes in Black-African and Black-Caribbean adults with type 2 diabetes.
 Funding agency: NIHR Health Technology Assessment Programme NIHR151372.
 Principal Investigators: Louise Goff (Leicester University) & Barbara McGowan (Guy's & St Thomas, London).
 Co-investigators: Clare Robinson, Tess Harris, Michael Ussher, Mark Ashworth, Jeremy Dale, Andrew Healey, Huajie Jin, Peter Bower, Carol Rivas, Jane Thorpe, Eleanor Hoverd, Sandra Tomlinson, Tony Kelly.
-Start and end dates: Aug 2023-July 2027.Total award: £2.3M
+Aug 2023-July 2027.Total award: £2.3M

 Recent Research Grants: